|Tips & Tricks

 how much to give.
 It must be 100% Pure distilled Aloe Vera, nothing else added.
 You can also put some in a

 spray bottle and give their coat a nice, soft, healing glow.
 Soothing for dry skin and dull fur.
-Look for George's
+This is the one I use:

 Tip #6: For UTIs, bladder and other urinary problems, use NOW Foods brand D-Mannose powder.
 I recommend